Camille Jordan: Biography

 Jordan's work did much to bring Galois theory into the mainstream.
 He also investigated the Mathieu groups, the first examples of sporadic groups.
 His Traité des substitutions, on permutation groups, was published in 1870; this treatise won for Jordan the 1870 prix Poncelet.
 He was an Invited Speaker of the ICM in 1920 in Strasbourg.

-The asteroid 25593 Camillejordan and Institut Camille Jordan are named in his honour.
+The asteroid 25593 Camillejordan and the Institut Camille Jordan are named in his honour.

 Camille Jordan is not to be confused with the geodesist Wilhelm Jordan (Gauss–Jordan elimination) or the physicist Pascual Jordan (Jordan algebras).